1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

 <!--
 & it got me thinking

-One of the most serious is something called Melanoma.
+a type of skin cancer.
+It's often caused by too much sun exposure.
 Now I know what I need, it's time to find some data on it -->

 ---